angel-ibm/motoqp/README.md

 ## The game

 The [`README.pdf`](README.pdf) file contains the mechanics of the game.
 Read it to understand the rules.
-If you want to see what it looks like, watch this video [here](https://youtu.be/wpzrGbIc5DU) or simply download [SHOWME.mov](SHOWME.mov)
+If you want to see what it looks like, watch this video [here](https://youtu.be/5v0Xx7MV8OE) or simply download [SHOWME.mov](SHOWME.mov) for a better resolution.

 ## The quantum stuff